NanoSat-MO-Framework/nmf-mission-raspberry-pi/README.md

 sudo ./fresh_install.sh
 ```

-==Warning==: If you get the error "sudo: unable to execute ./fresh_install.sh: No such file or directory", it is because the file was generated in a Windows machine and has CRLF ending.
+**Warning**: If you get the error "sudo: unable to execute ./fresh_install.sh: No such file or directory", it is because the file was generated in a Windows machine and has CRLF ending.
 Fix it with:
 ```
 sudo apt-get install dos2unix
 sudo dos2unix fresh_install.sh